 - Skate America in Grove City: Great pricing and plenty of discounts through the year

 - Skate Zone 71 near Morse Rd: Tons of skate parties with character visits.
 Little kids skate is on Saturday mornings.
 There are also discounted days, young teen nights, and adult nights.
-Teachers and a guest skate free in December and January with I.D.

 - United Skates of America on Refugee Rd: Lots of family skate and discount days.